Have you been worried about an older person’s memory or thinking abilities?

 Of course, you may well be facing the problem of not being able to get your older loved one to go to the doctor.
 That’s a very common issue, but it’s too complicated to cover in an article.
 (So I’ve written a book!
-Learn more below.)
+You can find it here.)

 In the meantime, especially if it’s a challenge to see the doctor for some reason, then it’s all the more important to the most out of your medical evaluation when you do manage to get there.